raspberrypi/rpi-imager/README.md

 ### Debugging

 On Linux and Mac the application will print debug messages to console by default if started from console.
 On Windows start the application with the command-line option --debug to let it open a console window.

 ### Custom repository

 If the application is started with "--repo [your own URL]" it will use a custom image repository.
-So can simply create another 'start menu shortcut' to the application with that parameter to use the application with your own images.
+This allows you to create another start menu shortcut to the application with that parameter to use the application with your own images.

 ### Telemetry

-In order to understand which images and operating systems are most popular and re-organise the application accordingly, when using the default image repository, the URL, operating system name and category (if present) of a selected image are sent to https://rpi-imager-stats.raspberrypi.org by [`downloadstatstelemetry.cpp`](https://github.com/raspberrypi/rpi-imager/blob/qml/downloadstatstelemetry.cpp).
+In order to understand which images and operating systems are most popular and reorganise the application accordingly, when using the default image repository, the URL, operating system name and category (if present) of a selected image are sent to https://rpi-imager-stats.raspberrypi.org by [`downloadstatstelemetry.cpp`](https://github.com/raspberrypi/rpi-imager/blob/qml/downloadstatstelemetry.cpp).

 This web service is hosted by [Heroku](https://www.heroku.com) and only stores an incrementing counter using a [Redis Sorted Set](https://redis.io/topics/data-types#sorted-sets) for each URL, operating system name and category per day in the `eu-west-1` region and does not associate any personal data with those counts.
 This allows us to query the number of downloads over time and nothing else.